902.10 Traffic Control Signals for Freeway Entrance Ramps (MUTCD Chapter 4I)

 902.10.2 Design of Freeway Entrance Ramp Control Signals (MUTCD Section 4I.02)

 Standard.
-Ramp control signals shall meet all of the standard design specifications for traffic control signals, except as otherwise provided in this article.
+Ramp control signals shall meet all the standard design specifications for traffic control signals, except as otherwise provided in this article.

 The signal face for freeway entrance ramp control signals shall be either a two-section signal face containing red and green signal indications or a three-section signal face containing red, yellow and green signal indications.